wangsheng-wu/citi-bike/README.md

             Aug 26, 2024: Tableau Dashboard Overview File uploaded.

-            Aug 27, 2024: Jupyter Notebook for data retrieving and sampling to be uploaded.
+            Aug 27, 2024: Jupyter Notebook for data retrieving and sampling uploaded.

             (Jupyter Notebook for monthly dataset preparation to be uploaded)